 - Speed: Wetsuits reduce drag in the water.
 This, along with the added buoyancy and better body position, means faster times.

-- Energy conservation: This is an important aspect with the cycle and run still to go.
+- Energy conservation: This is an important aspect in triathlon, with the cycle and run still to go.

 How should I choose?